steveshogren/hugo-blog/content/page/training.md

 * [CodeAcademy Javascript module](https://www.codecademy.com/learn/javascript)
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/)

+You will also need to sign up for [GitHub](www.github.com) and work through their tutorial for setting up git on your workstation.
+Make a repository for the code from "Learn Python the Hard Way".
+Every time you get something working, or complete an exercise, commit your work.

+> Commit early, commit often

+Make sure you push your changes as often as possible (at least hourly), so if your computer ever dies, everything is backed up.
+This will have the side-effect of giving you an online portfolio of all the work you do.
+Every new language, book, or project you start, make a new github repository!
+By the end of this course, you will have at least 4-5 repositories of projects and book homework.
+This will be very effective in showing your progress to potential employers.

 ### Step 2 - Basic Tools (~10 hours)

 After completing Step 1, you need to invest in some skills to make your learning